Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and

-This study intentionally focuses on low-dimensional models to allow transparent interpretation and the application of differential-algebraic structural identifiability methods.
+This study intentionally focuses on low-dimensional models to allow transparent interpretation and the application of differential algebraic structural identifiability methods.
 While this enables a clean methodological comparison, it also imposes limitations.
-We assumed normal error models, analyzed systems independently, and considered idealized identifiability conditions.
+We assumed normal error models, analyzed the systems independently, and considered idealized identifiability conditions.
 For larger and more realistic models, practical identifiability tools based on Fisher information or sensitivity analysis may be necessary, especially under noisy or incomplete observations.
-Similarly, while Hamiltonian Monte Carlo performs well for moderate parameter dimensions, higher-dimensional models may require alternative sampling strategies such as adaptive Metropolis or DRAM.
+Similarly, while Hamiltonian Monte Carlo performs well for moderate parameter dimensions, higher-dimensional models may require alternative sampling strategies such as adaptive Metropolis or Delayed Rejection Adaptive Metropolis (DRAM).